 Upholstered bed frames are padded with GOLS-certified latex foam wrapped in OEKO-TEX certified wool.

-The majority of Medley’s non-toxic furniture is handcrafted in an LA-based California factory.
+Medley is a non-toxic furniture brand and is handcrafted in an LA-based California factory.

 Saatva